The one-size-fits-all benefits era is over

 So what happens?
 You've now added another disconnected tool to a stack that already has your HRMS, a separate comp planning spreadsheet, an ESOP portal, an R&R platform, and manual reporting processes.
 The benefits data lives in its own silo.

 This is the approach we've taken at Tallect.
 Benefits aren't a standalone module sitting in isolation.
 They're part of a consolidated Total Rewards platform where compensation planning, ESOP management, pay transparency, recognition, and benefits all connect into one system.
+The whole point is that your HR and finance teams shouldn't need to log into five different tools to understand what you're spending on each person and whether it's actually working.

 Don't skip compliance